-EDUC 230 - Education Observation Lab 25 Observation hours EDUC 231 - American Education + 15 Observation hours EDUC 232 - Introduction To Special Education 30 Observation hours EDUC 233 - Cultural Awareness In The Classroom + 40 Observation hours
+EDUC 230 - Education Observation Lab

+EDUC 231 - American Education +

+EDUC 232 - Introduction To Special Education

+EDUC 233 - Diversity in Today's Schools +

+EDUC 241 Educational Psychology

+25 Observation hours

+15 Observation hours

+30 Observation hours 40 Observation hours

+None

 Program Notes: Students are not permitted to enroll in three or more education courses in one semester unless permission is given by the program coordinator.
 Observation placements are determined exclusively by the L&C Education Program.
 A favorable fingerprint criminal background check and drug screen are required prior to field experience.
 Under the Drug Free Schools and Communities Act, substances prohibited by the school district include, but are not limited to: amphetamines, methamphetamines, cocaine, cannabis, opiates, heroin, and PCP.
 A student who tests positive for any of these substances, or who refuses to undergo the required drug test, is subject to disqualification from field experiences by the school district, which will result in the student not being able to complete his/her field experience.
 Both must be completed through Lewis and Clark within a year of current coursework.